Electro-Matic-Ventures/Eberspacher-Archives/README.md

-4.00.017 | select wip table navigation working | next up: </br> select wip table data entry 4.00.018 | identified issue with data entry on wip page | working to correct 4.00.019 | dropzone visibility | invisible when selected stations are 0 or more than 1
+4.00.017 | select wip table navigation working | next up: </br> select wip table data entry 4.00.018 | identified issue with data entry on wip page | working to correct 4.00.019 | dropzone visibility | invisible when selected stations are 0 or more than 1 4.00.020 | line visibility | invisible when no selected stations or selected stations line names do not match